sypsyp97/HPC-Instruction/README.md

 ## File systems & data transfer

 All clusters use Linux operating systems.
 The standard directory at login is called `$HOME`.
 Here you can store important files e.g. your python script.
 You can store larger files at `$WORK`.
-For copying data from your local machine to the cluster, you can use scp or [WinSCP](https://winscp.net/eng/download.php).
+For copying data from your local machine to the cluster, you can use scp or [WinSCP](https://winscp.net/eng/download.php) on Windows.
+If you are using a MAC, yo can use [Cyberduck](https://cyberduck.io/).
-Check available GB using: `shownicerquota.pl`

 ---